esoreq/Day_one/_episodes/02-Terminal_basics.md

 > > ~~~
 > > $ rm -rf sandbox/
 > > ~~~
-> > {: .solution}
+> {: .solution}
 {: .challenge}

+## Why would we want to use the terminal
+Clearly, there is an elephant in the room...
+I don't want to waste your time by teaching you this old interface.
-> ## Removing a folder
+> ## Solution
-> Please type the following command in the prompt. <br>
-> By adding the -p (aka parent) option, the mkdir program will create a hierarchical folder structure.
+> The solution lies in automation and standardization.
 > ~~~
-> $ mkdir -p sandbox/root/{dir_a,dir_b/{leaf_1,leaf_2},dir_c}
+> mkdir -p sandbox/Project/{Data,Notebooks,Code,Tmp,Report/{Tables,Figures,Background,Presentation}}
 > ~~~
 > {: .language-bash}
-{: .challeng
+{: .solution}

 ## Navigating the filesystem
 To move to and view directories, files, and content, we need some basic navigation skills.
-The following commands and excersises will provide you with these capabilities:

 {% include links.md %}